rlwing/LessonPlans/cognizant_fsd_v2/LP_Spring_Configuration.md

 1. Generate AUTO-CONFIGURATION REPORT - Save version in project
 1. Add Profiles for DEV and TEST
 1. Add two @Beans one for DEV and one for TEST
-1. Add custom auto configuration to @SpringBoodApplication class
+1. Add custom auto configuration to @SpringBootApplication class
     * Exclude 1 or more auto configurations (be sure you don't need them) using "exclude=..."
     * Exclude 1 or more auto configuration using @OnConditional
 1. Add Typesafe properties class